 Getting Started: Before You Sell Bitcoin

 When choosing an exchange, you should look for one with many users, good customer support and low fees.
-Three particularly popular exchanges with newcomers are Coinbase, Robinhood and Binance.
+Three particularly popular exchanges with newcomers are Coinbase, Robinhood and Binance (read our Binance review).
 However, there’s nothing really tying you to a specific exchange, so you can try new ones and quickly change at any time.